asnunes/notion-page-to-html/README.md

 # Notion Page To HTML

-NodeJS tool to convert a publics notion pages to HTML.
+NodeJS tool to convert public notion pages to HTML.

 This tool is based on [Potion](https://github.com/benborgers/potion), an open-source reverse-engineered API for [Notion](http://notion.so).